arthurwhg/CAPC/README.md

 ## Roadmaps
 ### version 1
+Create User interface to answer questions and assistant on bible reading

+### version 0
 The initial version of the project has following scopes
  - Created the project framework and structure
  - Create AI agents of pastor and priest to answer questions